 No two languages are exactly the same, no matter how close they might sound.
 Even if they originated in the same location, there are differences that can change the entire context of an expression.
-Today we’ll focus on two types of French: that spoken in France and Canada.
-Many linguists concur that the differences between French French and Canadian French are larger than the differences between British and U.S. English.
+Today we’ll focus on two types of French: the language spoken in France and that spoken in Canada.
+Many linguists concur that the differences between French French and Canadian French are greater than the differences between British and Canadian English.
 But how did this happen?

 The Language Difference Developed Early On

 Once within the British Empire, Québec became isolated from the rest of the Francophone world.
 As a result, the French spoken in Québec followed its own unique trajectory

 Early colonizers arrived in North America from France in the 16th and 17th centuries, bringing their native language along with them.
 As the settlers began the process of building new colonies and discovering how to survive in the new world, they needed to develop ways to communicate with people in their new surroundings.